Composable Commerce·

 Composable or not - Here's a summary

 The value of composable commerce lies in the ability to select systems with clear, composable properties and put them together into a functioning whole by yourself.
 If you do this correctly, you radically reduce the risk of having to do a large, multimillion-dollar project again where everything has to be replaced.
 Instead, you can exchange and change the included parts afterward.
-It increases both one's ease of movement and flexibility whilst making it easier to keep up with increased and changing demands from one's customers.

 But everything certainly comes with a prize, and that mainly involves the right type of knowledge and a particular offering.
 And then there's the thing about fees and licensing of the different modules within the composable commerce stack.